expo/expo/docs/pages/modules/module-api.md

 ## Get Started

+### 1. Set up the library as an Expo module

-1️⃣ Firstly make sure that you [set up your library as an Expo module](overview).
+Firstly make sure that you [set up your library as an Expo module](overview).
 When it's set, create Swift and Kotlin files from the below templates.

 <CodeBlocksTable>